largor/dotfiles/README.md

 - theme: catppuccin

 # Installation
-A script is included to help set up dependencies.
+A script is included to help set up dependencies, and install doom & hyperbar.